hal/model-graph/README.md

 There are three main nodes in the database:

 1. Resource

     The resource holds the fully qualified address and the name of the resource.
 The name of a resource is the resource type.
 For singleton resources the name consists of the type and the name:

     | Address                                          | Name        |
     |--------------------------------------------------|-------------|
     | /subsystem=datasources/data-source=*             | data-source |
     | /subsystem=mail/mail-session=default/server=imap | server=imap |

+    Parent resources have a `CHILD_OF` relationship with their children.
+This makes traversing through the model tree very convenient.

 1. Attribute
 The attribute stores most of the attribute's metadata taken from the r-r-d operation.